 Pricing Manager Job Description: Why A Job In Pricing Is Often Set Up To Fail

-No matter the company or industry, the topic of pricing raises natural concerns, questions and even conflict between teams and functions.
-And, when you look at the causal drivers for this, the pricing team’s major problem can be traced back to how the pricing team and function was set up in the first place.
+No matter what company or industry, the topic of pricing raises natural concerns, questions and even conflict between teams and functions.
+When you look at the causal drivers for this, the pricing team’s major problem can be traced back to how the pricing team and function was set up in the first place.

-- Many pricing executives are hired into pricing roles under false pretences (pricing manager job description docs often do not represent the actual job, culture and team dynamics experienced)
+- Many pricing executives are hired into pricing roles under false pretenses (pricing manager job description docs often do not represent the actual job, culture and team dynamics experienced)

 - Pricing managers often enter businesses with a latent culture of compliance